 By the Greatest Early Photographer of Mexican Ruins

-A large-scale albumen photograph of monumental ruins at Uxmal, in the western Yucatán Peninsula, by the pioneering French expeditionary photographer Claude-Joseph Désiré Charnay.
-This image, showing the fascade of the so-called Nun's Palace, was issued as plate 42 in Charnay's famous photographic publication, Cites et ruines americaines (1862-1863).
+A large-scale albumen photograph of monumental ruins at Mitla, in Oaxaca, Mexico, by the pioneering French expeditionary photographer Claude-Joseph Désiré Charnay.
+This image, showing the fascade of the so-called Nun's Palace, was issued as plate 15 in Charnay's famous photographic publication, Cites et ruines americaines (1862-1863).

 Charnay, a native of Fleurieux-sur-l'Arbresle, France, immigrated to the United States in 1850, initially settling in New Orleans where he worked as a teacher.
 While in the United States he became acquainted with the work of John Lloyd Stephens, the famous American explorer.
 Stephens's books about Mexico's Yucatan greatly impressed the Frenchman.
 During a subsequent stay in France Charnay won a commission from the French Ministry of Public Education to travel to Mexico.
 It is believed that he learned the wet-plate collodion process in France before he embarked for Mexico.
 This cumbersome process involved the use of glass-plate negatives that were coated with a sticky collodion before being exposed while still wet.
 From 1857 to 1861 he worked under inhospitable and humid conditions, using the tedious wet-plate photographic process, to achieve perhaps the most remarkable series of 19th-century photographs of Mexican antiquities.

 The present image shows one of the main pre-Columbian structures at Mitla, outside the city of Oaxaca in south-central Mexico.
 According to Keith Davis: